void-linux/void-packages/Manual.md

 used in the perl-module build_style and has no use outside of it.
 Example: `perl_configure_dirs="blob/bob foo/blah"`

+- `preserve` If set, files owned by the package in the system are not removed when the package is updated, reinstalled or removed.
+This is mostly useful for kernel packages that shouldn't remove the kernel files when they are removed in case it might break the user's booting and module loading.
+Otherwise in the majority of cases it should not be used.

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.